What is Bloody Sunday? A Tragic Massacre in Russia

 Father Georgi Gapon leading the Assembly of Russian Factory and Mill Workers in the city of St. Petersburg.

-At a different point in Russian history, the large-scale murder of dissenting citizens may have intimidated the majority into compliant silence – however, the power of the tsarist regime had been gradually decreasing for some time.
+At a different point in Russian history, the large-scale murder of dissenting citizens may have intimidated the majority into compliant silence.
+In this case, the power of the tsarist regime gradually decreased for some time.
 The people’s admiration and love for the Tsar, already declining beforehand, experienced a sudden downfall.
 On the whole, an event called ‘Bloody Sunday’ set off a series of widespread strikes, peasant disturbances, killings, and political movements, known collectively as the 1905 Revolution.

 In the late 19th century, Russia’s tsarist government revived the economy, leading to substantial industrial expansion.
 However, there were no measures to defend the rights of employees.
-In the 20th century, Russia had about three million industrial workers who were paid the least.
-They were subjected to atrocious working conditions, including long workdays and no leave on festivals or when sick.
+In the 20th century, Russia had about three million industrial workers who received extremely low wages.
+Employers subjected them to atrocious working conditions, including long workdays and no leave for festivals or sickness.

 The Revolution of 1905 and Its Aftereffects